 And, if you were a frequent patron of ‘dine and dance’ evenings at the Hillcrest Lodge Restaurant in Hamilton in the 70s, chances are you would have seen John McIntosh behind the drums four nights a week in the Max Cleaver Trio.

 Drums were an unlikely choice of instrument for a young man like John.
 He was born with scoliosis – a severe curvature of the spine.
 Typical symptoms include limited mobility and heart and lung difficulties – the type of symptoms that make lugging around a drum kit challenging.

-But, John explains, he was a drummer almost from the day he was born.
+But, John explains, he was a drummer almost from the day he was born on 22 December, 1947.